yippie-io/yippie-io.github.com/apis.md

 * if you use the APIs _server-side_: Cache data locally and use the http headers as a hint for when to expire the cache.
 By doing this, you save us many unnecessary requests.
 * if you expose our APIs to end users via _HTML/JS_: Enable caching for your AJAX/JSON/JSONP library. jQuery can cache JSON according to our cache headers, as well as do browsers.
 By doing this, you not only save us many unneccessary requests, but also make the page load faster for your users.

-Warranty
+Warranty and Support
 --------
 The APIs are provided _AS IS_.
 We cannot assure the correctness of the data nor do we have some SLA or so.
 However, since iUPB uses these APIs for 2,000+ users a day, they are probably _production-ready_.
+You might want to [drop us a line](http://www.i-upb.de/contact-us) if you are using one of the APIs, so we can inform you about schema changes (not all of our APIs are versioned).